• Home

 Karen R.

 "Since taking the course, I can finally make identical pots.
 I can also create variations on the demonstrated pieces.
 I now have a much better understanding of throwing in series.
 My plates are now uniform too.
 It's also great that I can keep coming back to the lessons.
-You continue to learn new things when you rewatch."
+You continue to learn new things when you rewatch them."

 Véronique D.